Featured Comment:

 Divide into serving bowls and top with bonito flakes and chopped green onion (optional).
 Enjoy!

-This Japanese-style avocado salad is made with raw salmon, so be sure to eat it by the end of the day, even if you refrigerate it.
+This Japanese-style avocado salad is made with raw salmon, so be sure to keep it refrigerated and eat it by the end of the day.

 Storage summary